Bangladesh Lamps PLC.

 Going concern:

 The Directors are of the opinion that the Company is a going concern and there are no indications of significant doubts upon the Company’s ability to continue as a going concern.
-Accordingly, Financial Statements are prepared on a going concern basis.
+Accordingly, Financial Statements are prepared on a going-concern basis.

 Significant variations have been highlighted:

-All significant variations in operating results from the previous year have been highlighted and reasons thereof have been explained.
+All significant variations in operating results from the previous year have been highlighted and the reasons thereof have been explained.

 The key operating and financial data: